jazz-soft/JZZ/jzz/README.md

 In Node.js applications all MIDI-In ports must be closed for the application could exit.

 #### connect()
-Add a MIDI event handler or connect the MIDI-Out port.
+Add MIDI event handler or connect to MIDI-Out port.

 Syntax: **connect(*arg*)**